OPLSS/videography/README.md

 #### Uploading to YouTube

-We published edited session videos to the [`OPLSS` YouTube channel](https://www.youtube.com/channel/UCDe6N9R7U-RYWA57wzJQ2SQ).
+We published assembled session videos to the [OPLSS YouTube channel](https://www.youtube.com/channel/UCDe6N9R7U-RYWA57wzJQ2SQ).
 The videographer needs a Google account and "manager" permissions on the `OPLSS` brand account.
 See YouTube's [brand account